DavidJedeikin/karate-sculpture-robot/README.md

 The following steps are required to enable the Clangd language server.

-See `.clang-tidy` for all linting rules
+See `.clang-tidy` for all linting rules.

-1. Disable the cpp intelliSense engine
+1. Disable the cpp IntelliSense engine

-The two cannot co-exists, but PlatformIo depends on the extension for dependency management.
+The two cannot co-exists, but PlatformIO depends on the extension for dependency management.
 You can include the following in your settings.json

 ```
   "C_Cpp.intelliSenseEngine": "disabled"
 ```